Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Introduction

-Our methods here naturally use multiply-pointed Heegaard diagrams, as these are closely connected to pair-of-pants decompositions.
-On a more technical note, these diagrams provide us with more flexibility for connecting them.
-Of course, it is a natural question to consider nice diagrams with single basepoints, provided by the Sarkar-Wang construction.
+Of course, it is natural to consider nice diagrams with single basepoints, as provided by the Sarkar-Wang construction.
 It would be very interesting to give a topological invariance proof from this point of view.
 Such an approach has been announced by Wang~\cite{Wang}.

 {\bf Acknowledgements}: PSO was supported by NSF grant number DMS-0804121.
-AS was supported by OTKA T67928, ZSz was supported by NSF grant number DMS-0704053.
+AS was supported by OTKA NK81203, ZSz was supported by NSF grant number DMS-0704053.
 We would like to thank the Mathematical Sciences Research Institute, Berkeley for providing a productive research enviroment.
+We would like to thank Jean-Mathieu Magot and an anonymous referee for many useful comments and suggestions for improving the presentation of our results.